cibis/tfjs-geneticalgorithm/README.md

 Train/Evolve/Optimize tensorflow js models with a genetic algorithm.
 Forked from [panchishin/geneticalgorithm](https://github.com/panchishin/geneticalgorithm)

-Original code was updated to enable asyncrounous and distributed evolution with extra functionality to facilitate tensorflow.js model structure and hyperparameter evolution and optimization.
+Original code was updated to enable asynchronous and distributed evolution with extra functionality to facilitate tensorflow.js model structure and hyperparameter evolution and optimization.

-Genetic Algorithms(GA) when using for model evolution is a time consuming process so one of the main problems was to speed up the process by using asyncrounus and distributed model traing.
+Genetic Algorithms(GA) when using for model evolution is a time consuming process so one of the main problems was to speed up the process by using asyncrounus and distributed model training.
 This package covers three execution modes:
 - Single Thread
 - Node.js Workers
 - Kubernetes Job(minikube)